sandervandevelde/MQTTBrokerPrivatePreview/README.md

 - **Default Behavior:**
 To publish or subscribe to any topic, a matching topic space must be configured, and a permission binding needs to be set for the client group(s) that include the clients that need publish/subscribe access to this topic space.
 - **Topic templates Overlap:**
-If you set your topic space with a low fanout or high fanout subscription modes, the corresponding topic templates cannot overlap with each other, but they can overlap with a topic space with “not supported” subscription support.
+If you set your topic space with a low fanout or high fanout subscription modes, the corresponding topic templates cannot overlap with each other, but they can overlap with a topic space with "not supported" subscription support.
 The overlap exists if a topic could match more than one topic template:
 	- Examples:
-		- “machines/${client.name}/temp” and “machines/+/temp” /#” overlap because the second template covers the first one via wildcard.
+		- "machines/${client.name}/temp" and "machines/+/temp" overlap because the second template covers the first one via wildcard.
 		- vehicles/vehicle1/telemetry/# and vehicles/${principal.deviceId}/telemetry/# conflict because in the second template the segment with variable is treated as single level wildcard + and hence, covers the first topic template.
 PublishOnly topic spaces can overlap with LowFanout topic spaces.
 - **Configuration:**
 	- Topic templates use special characters $ and | and these need to be escaped differently based on the shell being used.
 In PowerShell, $ can be escaped with vehicles/${dollar}telemetry/#.
 If you’re using PowerShell, you can accomplish this as shown in the examples below: